 Email marketing campaigns still work.
 You can work with a digital marketing team if you don’t know how to write a compact and compelling email for your target audience.

 Once you finish detoxing, it’s time to start afresh.
 Consider this as starting a healthy diet to stay fit.
 You would want to work with as many reputable websites and blogs as possible to build a robust backlink profile.
 This would also make your investment in SEO worthwhile.
 It’s important to know how you can build high-quality backlinks.
-That way, you will end up spending less time on your backlink profile and focus on positive SEO link building and link earning via local media and social media that provides better results for your site.
+That way, you will end up spending less time on your backlink profile and focus on positive SEO building of links and link earning via local media and social media that provides better results for your site.

 It’s not that you won’t come across random links or spammy links that link back to your website.
 Barring those, it’s your responsibility to build a fresh backlink profile.
 You can start detoxing today if you feel that your backlink profile is not up to the mark.